ajlevin/Sender/APISpec.md

 John calls the endpoint /climbing/log with his user ID, climbing frequency, intensity, grades climbed, heart rate, and blood pressure.
 He receives a success response indicating that his climbing session has been logged successfully.

+##### Climber Tracking Metrics Example Flow

+Jasper, an intermediate climber, wants to monitor their improvement over time as they're getting back into climbing after some time off.

+They first updates their profile with a new email after their time away, calling the endpoint /profile/jasperClimbz to swap emails.
+They receive back a successful response indiciating the update has been saved and applied to the acocunt.

+They then take a look at their old climbing data, calling /climbing/history/jasperClimbz to see where their baseline stands.
+They receive back a successful response containing a list of metrics from their prior saved climbs.

 ##### Route Setting Example Flow
 Sarah, a route setter at a climbing gym, wants to add a new climbing route to the database: